School #62

 VI.
 Information

 Information is substantival — truth and intelligence are real, eternal features of the cosmos, not mere abstractions.
 "The glory of God is intelligence, or, in other words, light and truth" (D&C 93:36).
 Information is conserved: nothing learned or revealed is ever truly lost; knowledge accumulated in mortality persists through death and resurrection.
 All truth is circumscribed into one great whole, and God possesses a fullness of knowledge that human beings approach asymptotically through eternal progression.
+The framework places this as conserved at both scales: intelligence and truth are eternal at the cosmic scale, and at the personal-identity scale each person's pattern is conserved — the spirit is uncreated and eternal, and the resurrected, exalted self persists everlastingly.

 Attributes